 This list is not exhaustive.

-- The school may make a charge for the provision of information, dependant upon the following:
+- The school may make a charge for the provision of information, dependent upon the following:

 - Should the information requested be personal information that is not an educational record schools can charge up to £10 to provide it.